vetsuisse-unibe/NGS-course-docs/variantCalling.md

 module add UHTS/Analysis/samtools/1.8;
 GenomeAnalysisTK MergeVcfs -I BT.flt.snps.vcf -I BT.flt.indels.vcf -O BT.flt.var.vcf
 ```
+##### Task
+Use a Unix command to check:
+- total number of variants in the vcf file.
+- total number "PASS" variants in the vcf file.

 #### Variant annotation and effect prediction
  We will be using a software called [‘snpeff’](http://snpeff.sourceforge.net/) to annotate and predict the effect of the variants.